jacob-m-nash/Intelligent-Fan/README.md

         temperature for turn on predicted value (elo) is recalculated end if

-    if turn off predicted temperature is lower that current temperature then turn off predicted temperature 'wins'
+    if turn on predicted temperature is lower that current temperature then turn on predicted temperature 'wins'
         temperature for predicted value (elo) is recalculated end if